imperionite/cp1ms1/MS1.md

 5. User interface templates that can be customized according to MotorPH’s branding guidelines

 ##### Estimated Time per Task

+Refer to this [link](https://tinyurl.com/mr4bjzjm) for the project's timeline.

 Here are estimated times based on complexity and assuming moderate experience:

 1. Conduct Needs Analysis: 8–12 hours